camunda-community-hub/camunda-bpm-elasticsearch/docs/userguide.md

 ##### Spring based Configuration

-If you bootstrap your process engine using the Spring Framework, you can configure the elastic search plugin using Spring:
+If you bootstrap your process engine using the Spring Framework, you can configure the Elasticsearch plugin using Spring:

 ```xml
 <bean id="processEngineConfiguration" class="org.camunda.bpm.engine.spring.SpringProcessEngineConfiguration">